K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 A Campbell Scientific CR6 data-logger was programmed to simulate an SDI-12 sensor but I do have a multi-parameter SDI-12 meteorological sensor as a backup.
 For prototyping purposes, the CR6 is more than suitable to act as an SDI-12 control device, and programming implementation with the ESP32-S3 was troubleshooted with a Kingst LA1010 Logic Analizer.
 The ESP32-S3 board is interfaced to a breakout board with screw terminals for easy wiring to the Analog Devices DC2364A evaluation board.

 ![Prototyping Capture](images/IMG_2610.jpg)

+The CR6 was programmed to output 6 parameters with a processing time of 4-seconds.
+When the SDI-12 master executes an `aM!` command the CR6 will respond with a `a0104<CR><LF>`.
+The SDI-12 master removes the `<CR><LF>` characters from command responses.
+The CR6 program that was used is available in the documentation folder (SDI12-Sensor-Emulator.CR6) and can be viewed with any text editor.

 ## SDI-12 ESP-IDF Component Implementation